PenguinPoweredApps/PythonToDo/README.md

 ## Features

 1. **Traditional To-Do List:**
+   - Create tasks easily with a completion by date.
+Colour coded to ease identification at a glance.
+   - All tasks are stored in a SQLite database for reliable day to day use.
-   - Create, edit, and delete tasks easily.
+   - Delete tasks on completion.
-   - Mark tasks as complete to keep track of your progress.

 2. **Email Integration:**
    - Receive tasks via email from co-workers or family members.
-   - Seamlessly add emailed tasks to your to-do list with a single click.
+   - Automatically adds emailed tasks to your to-do list.

 3. **Notification Sound:**
    - Get notified with a friendly sound on the receipt of new tasks.